domdavis/ch-products-elite-map/README.md

 With the exception of the PDF all the files contained in this project are text files so, in theory, nothing bad can happen to your system.
 That said, you're messing about with game config files so if you break anything, you get to keep both halves.
 If in doubt always back up.

 ## Changelog

+### Version 3.0.0

+  * Added bindings for driving and turret operations

 ### Version 2.1.1